Graduate Programs Offered by the College of Engineering at Boise State University.

 Doctor of Philosophy

 This interdisciplinary program brings together faculty members from Chemistry and Biochemistry, Civil Engineering, Computer Science, Electrical and Computer Engineering, Mathematics, Mechanical and Biomedical Engineering, the Micron School of Materials Science and Engineering, and Physics.
 With this broad reach lies strength: faculty and students may leverage a diverse and unique set of approaches, skills, and expertise that enable and complement the research effort.
 The program includes four emphases: Computational Science and Engineering; Computer Science, Cyber-Security, and Data Science.
-The Computing doctoral program will officially begin admitting students to the Data Science emphasis beginning in the fall of 2019.

 Ph.D. in Electrical and Computer Engineering